docker/docs/compose/aspnet-mssql-compose.md

 and [Docker Compose](https://docs.docker.com/compose/install/) installed on your platform of choice: Linux, Mac or Windows.

-For this sample, we will create a sample .NET Core Web Application using the `aspnetcore-build` Docker image.
-After that, we will create a `Dockerfile`, configure this app to use our SQL Server database, and then create a `docker-compose.yml` that will define the behavior of all of these components.
+For this sample, we create a sample .NET Core Web Application using the `aspnetcore-build` Docker image.
+After that, we create a `Dockerfile`, configure this app to use our SQL Server database, and then create a `docker-compose.yml` that defines the behavior of all of these components.

 > **Note**: This sample is made for Docker Engine on Linux.
 For Windows
 > Containers, visit